 - Please note: Each document must have been issued at least 60 days prior to the date of the application.

 - Obtain Liability Insurance.
 You will need to show proof of insurance for at least $500,000.
 Some hosting platforms (like Airbnb) provide this, so you’ll want to check before you list your place.
-If you don’t have insurance, Peers.org is offering short term rental insurance starting at $36/month.
+If you don’t have insurance, Slice.is is offering short term rental insurance starting for $7/night and you only pay for the nights you rent out to guests.

 - Collect Transient Occupancy Tax.
 It is a host’s responsibility to collect and remit the transient occupancy tax (TOT) to the city.
 Pillow can help make sure that you are collecting this tax, some hosting platforms already do this for you.
 In San Francisco this tax is 14% for the rent collected.